andresheredia1/HyBayesCal-pckg/README.md

 * `sim_output_df`: Creates a data frame of the model outputs and saves it as an excel file `output_excel_file_name` in the folder **auto-saved-results**.
 ***
-`plot.py`: Python script that extracts data (calibration quantity) from the model outputs `.xlsx` for specific nodes where measured data is available.
+`plot.py`: Python script that extracts data (calibration quantity) from the model outputs `.xlsx` for specific nodes where measured data are available.
 Class `PlotGraph` and methods to plot graph for multiple simulation for specific node writen inside the `nodes_input.txt`.
-The script plots a line grapg using method `plot_data` for velocity/Water depth vs Nodes and scatter plot for mean value using method `average`.
+The script plots a line graph using method `plot_data` for velocity/Water depth vs Nodes and scatter plot for mean value using method `average`.
 ***

 `log_functions.py`: Python scripts that logs the actions to a logfile (LOGFILE.log).
 The logfile is saved in: *log_directory*